Burundi women's national football team: History

 In 1985, almost no country in the world had a women's national football team.
 While the sport grew in popularity worldwide in the ensuing years, Burundi did not have an official team until more than two decades later.
-By 2009, however, Burundi had a FIFA-recognised senior national team nicknamed the Swallows and a FIFA-recognised Burundi women's under-20 national team.
+By 2009, however, Burundi had a FIFA-recognised senior national team nicknamed the Swallows and a FIFA-recognised Burundi women's national under-20 football team.
 The under-20 team played one international match in 2002, one in 2004 and one in 2006.

 The senior national football team has never competed in a FIFA-sanctioned fixture and has not competed at the Women's World Cup.
 The team was one of 200 preparing for a qualification tournament for the cup in 2007, but did not play in the competition.
 The team has withdrawn from numerous other events.
 Burundi was to play in the 2008 African Women's Championship but withdrew from the tournament, giving the Democratic Republic of the Congo an automatic qualification.
 The team also withdrew from the 2010 and 2012 editions of the Africa Women Cup of Nations before the first-round qualifiers.
 Burundi has not participated in other major events on the continent, including the 2011 All-Africa Games.
 As of March 2012, the team was not ranked by FIFA.